Current threat - University of Waterloo vendors being targeted by look-alike domains, phishing, and procurement fraud attempts

 - Use email spam filters to block out potentially harmful emails

-- Think before you click on links in messages that appear to be from legitimate senders but are urging you to provide your personal information
+- Think before you click on links in messages that appear to be from legitimate senders but are urging you to provide your personal or financial information

 - Use an anti-virus software to help your devices detect malware and phishing attacks